learn-co-curriculum/dsc-phase-1-project-v2-4/README.md

 ## Next Steps

--Further examine genre and director performance produce hiring priorities for each of our proposed budget tiers -Determine the best timing and placement of the film release using release dates available, as well as regions alogn with previously calculated ROI's
+-Further examine genre and director performance produce hiring priorities for each of our proposed budget tiers -Determine the best timing and placement of the film release using release dates available, as well as regions alongwith previously calculated ROI's

 ## Repository Structure